bitovi/academy/src/react/4-props.md

 ### The problem

-The goal of this exercise is to get a `console.log()` to happen whenever the user clicks on a square.
+The goal of this exercise to render a full Tic-Tac-Toe game board.
+But this time, we will pass the symbol (X, or O) into the Tic-Tac-Toe for rendering.
+Also we will pass a function down into the Tic-Tac-Toe cell that prints `console.log()` whenever the user clicks on a square.
 You will need to render the squares first.
 This will require you to work modify some of the props in the scaffolded code.

-#### Hints
+#### Instructions

 - Modify the `Square` component so that accepts two props:
   - `onClick` - a callback which is executed when the user click on it